-Students in the ROTC program may be granted credit for some military science courses, which can be used to fulfill general education degree requirements.
-ROTC courses are taken without charge.
+Students in the ROTC program are granted credit for their military science courses, which can be used to fulfill general education degree requirements.

 Military Science is a course of study that is independent of an undergraduate's major or the school the student attends.
 The program teaches cadets the leadership skills and knowledge they will need to be commissioned as officers in the Active Army, Army Reserve, or Army National Guard.
 There are two types of cadets: contracted and non-contracted.
 With respect to time, contracted cadets often treat ROTC participation like a part-time job.
-Contracted cadets receive a monthly stipend between $300 and $500 for 10 months of each year.
-Non-contracted cadets are typically freshmen and sophomores who are enrolled in the program to see if they like it, but have no obligation.
+Contracted cadets receive a monthly stipend between $300 and $500, and a book stipend of $600 each semester.
+Non-contracted cadets are typically freshmen and sophomores who are enrolled in the program to see if they like it and compete for scholarship and contracts, but have no obligation.
 The four components of the ROTC Program are: classroom instruction, leadership labs, field training exercises, and physical fitness training.

 Classes introduce cadets to military customs, courtesies, and traditions plus military history and Army organization.
-Classes are held either one, two or three times a week.
+Classes are held one, two or three times a week based on academic class.

 Leadership labs provide a performance oriented learning environment in which cadets receive practical hands on training opportunities to apply subjects from the classroom to the field.
 Labs are designed and supervised by ROTC instructors and administered by senior Army ROTC cadets.
-Leadership labs are once a week and has a duration of an hour and 15 minutes.
+Leadership labs are held once a week for a duration of 2 hours.

 Field Training Exercises build on classroom and lab experience by offering cadets the opportunity to refine their leadership skills while leading small groups in a variety of situations and exercises.
 Cadets participate in one weekend field training exercise each semester.
-The activities vary each semester and are held at several locations throughout PA.
-Juniors attend a field training exercise at Camp Dawson WV in their spring semester.
+The activities vary each semester and are held at several locations throughout PA..
 Field Training Exercises provide cadets with opportunities to train in teams, build their confidence, and test their skills in activities such as rappelling, land navigation, Situational Training Exercises, and on the Field Leadership Reaction Course.
 Contracted cadets are required to attend field-training exercises and non-contracted cadets are encouraged to attend.
 Most cadets look forward to participating in these events.

 Physical training and health is an integral component of cadet development.
-It provides juniors and seniors with an opportunity to further develop their leadership and organizational skills by planning and administering a cadet fitness program that contributes to the overall well being of each cadet.
+It provides juniors and seniors with an opportunity to further develop their leadership and organizational skills by planning and administering a cadet fitness program that contributes to the overall wellbeing of each cadet.
 Physical conditioning is assessed with a diagnostic physical fitness test.
-An Army Master Fitness Trainer provides individual mentoring.
 As an individual responsibility, cadets are expected to exercise at times convenient to their individual schedules.